BrendanMolloy/milestone1/README.md

 -----------------------
 Testing
 -----------------------
+Resolved Issues:
 Discovered that landing background image was not working correctly as the style.css file was improperly referenced in the index.html file.

+Known Bugs:
+Video player needs to be adjusted for smaller resolutions

 -----------------------
 Deployment